Bellfalasch/frontend-forum/slides.md

 # <twemoji-notebook-with-decorative-cover/> Builders Core

+## Breaking changes

+### Conclusion?

+* Break more often than not (most have no problems handling breaking changes)
+* Clearly communicate breaking changes
+* Upgrade/migration guides and scripts
+* Releasing all new "mirror"-components, like with `<ComboBox>` was liked

+---
+transition: slide-left
+---

+# <twemoji-notebook-with-decorative-cover/> Builders Core

 ## Release notes

 * I prefer finding release notes collected for all releases in one place - for me that's Storybook (like today)